Aries744/Zurich_Casino_Progressive_Jackpots_Analysis/README.md

 | Same color A/J | - | 250 CHF | 353 |
 | Any A/J | - | 100 CHF | 178 |
 | Blackjack | - | 25 CHF | 29 |

+Based on simulation results with 10 million hands, the progressive side bet becomes profitable when:
+- Major Progressive (Suited A/J vs Suited A/J) reaches **110,834 CHF**
+- Minor Progressive (Suited A/J vs Off-suited A/J) reaches **37,385 CHF**

 ## Simulation Features